opnfv/netready/docs/requirements/use_cases/service_binding_pattern.rst

   Typically, a vNIC is bound to a single network.
-Hence, in order to directly connect a service function to multiple networks at the same time, multiple vNICs are needed - each vNIC binding the service function to a separate network.
+Hence, in order to directly connect a service function to multiple networks at the same time, multiple vNICs are needed - each vNIC binds the service function to a separate network.
 For service functions requiring connectivity to a large number of networks, this approach does not scale as the number of vNICs per VM is limited and additional vNICs occupy additional resources on the hypervisor.